notbowen/EH-Vuln-Server/README.md

 This is a CGI web server that is vulnerable to a buffer overflow.
 I'll write about the steps to compile and run this binary later.

+UPDATE: While it is vulnerable to a buffer overflow, I could not find a reliable way to exploit it without making the entire application screw itself over :(

+Maybe I'll come back to this when my pwn skills get better.

 ## Structure

 CGI Login Binary <-> LDAP Server